 An island full of fun?
 Total bliss when you’re in need of ideas to entertain the grandparents in Singapore!
 To make your life easy, we’ve compiled the ultimate guide to Sentosa so you’ll have everything you need at your fingertips.
 You’re welcome.

-At the other end of the scale to a five-star brunch or afternoon tea in terms of price and vibe is a local feast at a hawker centre.
-Think Singaporean signatures such as chicken rice, oyster omelette and chilli stingray: cross a few essential local eats off your must-try list (check out our top 30 Singapore dishes)!
-It’s the perfect way to end the grandparent’s visit, and entice them to come again soon…
+At the other end of the scale to a five-star brunch or afternoon tea is a local feast at a hawker centre.
+Think Singaporean signatures such as chicken rice, oyster omelette and chilli stingray.
+Cross a few essential local eats off your must-try list with our guide to Singapore best dishes!
+It’s the perfect way to end a with grandparent’s in Singapore.

 And to help remind you that hanging with the grandies is totally worth it, here’s why we love our Grandparents!